Benevos/bsm_db_service/README.md

 # About the project

-This project implements a service to centrally manage databases through a lightweight form of Infrastructure as Code *(IaC)* based on domain specific directives, providing the following main capabilities:
+This project implements a service to centrally manage databases through a lightweight form of Infrastructure as Code *(IaaC)* based on domain specific directives, providing the following main capabilities:

 - **Indexing**: Register existing databases using technical information and tags.
 - **Searching**: Locate indexed databases by `id` (unique result) or by `tags` (multiple results).